Apollo-Community/ApolloStats/README.md

 TODO
 --------------------------------------------------------------------------------

+Readme:
+- Usage instructions.
+- Depency list.
+- Credits.

 Templates:
 - Show some nice error pages.
 - Needs some fallback for when we can't load css from forums?
+- Change the colors used in css.

 Database:
 - Timeout and show error when we can't connect to the ext. db.